Rayman: Hoodlums' Revenge

 Rayman: Hoodlums' Revenge, (Note: A typo on the North American box art has "Hoodlum's" rather than "Hoodlums, implying the revenge of a single Hoodlum character, rather than the Hoodlums collectively.)
-(Rayman: La Revanche des Hoodlums) is a platform game developed by Backbone Entertainment and published by Ubisoft for the Game Boy Advance in 2005.
+(Rayman: La Revanche des Hoodlums) is a platform game developed by Digital Eclipse and published by Ubisoft for the Game Boy Advance in 2005.
 It was the first Rayman game to be a isometric platformer and was set after Rayman 3: Hoodlum Havoc.